-Twenty-eight ex vivo SLNM procedures were performed in 27 patients who underwent intended curative surgery for colorectal cancer and were lymph node negative on routine histological staining.
+Twenty-eight ex vivo SLNM procedures were performed in 27 patients who underwent intended curative surgery for CRC and were lymph node negative on routine histological staining.
 Patient and tumour characteristics are provided in Table 1.
-At least one SLN was successfully identified in 27/28 procedures with the magnetic tracer, and in 25/28 procedures with the blue dye, resulting in an identification rate of 96% for the magnetic technique and 89% for the blue dye technique.
+At least one SLN was successfully identified in 27/28 procedures with the magnetic tracer and in 25/28 procedures with the blue dye, resulting in an identification rate of 96% for the magnetic technique and 89% for the blue dye technique.
 The results of the SLNM procedure are given in Table 2.

-A total of 607 LNs were dissected, of which 199 (mean 7.4, range 1-16) were magnetic, and 205 (mean 8.2, range 3-36) were blue.
+A total of 607 LNs were dissected, of which 199 (mean 7.4, range 1-16) were magnetic and 205 (mean 8.2, range 3-36) were blue.
 More than three LNs with tracer uptake (blue and/or magnetic) were found in all but three procedures.
 The uptake of magnetic tracer in the LNs could be easily quantified with the handheld magnetometer, and allowed an objective selection of three SLNs with the highest uptake in all procedures.
-From all LNs with magnetic tracer uptake, the three with the highest uptake per patient were designated to be magnetic SLNs: the LNs with lower uptake were considered to be non-SLNs.
-Of the blue lymph nodes the three closest to the tumour were designated to be blue SLNs, the other blue LNs located further away were considered to be non-SLNs.
-It is therefore possible that a node might demonstrate tracer uptake (blue and/or magnetic), but would not have been considered to be a SLN.
-A total of 120 SLNs were selected from all nodes with tracer uptake (blue and/or magnetic).
+From all LNs with magnetic tracer uptake, the three with the highest uptake per patient were designated to